MaoZiming/papers/7-datacenter/71-virtualization.md

 ### Full virtualization: binary translation and direct execution
 *  Goal: full virtualization == guest OS not modified
-*  Main idea: rewrite VM binrary to never issue those 17 instructions
+*  **Main idea: rewrite VM binrary to never issue those 17 instructions**
 *  Approach: dynamic binary translation
     1) hypervisor inspects code to be executed by the guest OS
+    2) translates kernel code to replace nonvirtualizable instructions with new sequences of instructions that have the intended effect on the virtual hardware.
-    2) if needed, translate to alternative instruction sequence
+    3) if needed, translate to alternative instruction sequence
        - e.g. to emulate desired behavior, possibly even avoiding trap
-    3) otherwise, run at hardware speeds
+    4) otherwise, run at hardware speeds
        - cache translated blocks to amortize translation costs
 *  Pros: best isolation and security, excellent compatibility
-*  Cons: performance
+*  **Cons: performance** (trap to hypervisor)

 ### Paravirtualization: hypercalls
 *  Goal: performance, give up on unmodified guest
+*  Replace non-virtualizable instructions with **hypercalls**
+*  The open-source Xen project is an example of paravirtualization.
 *  Approach: **paravirtualization** == **modify guest OS so that**
      - **it knows it's running virtualized**
      - **it makes explicit calls to the hypervisor (hypercalls)**